ultravideo/uvgRTP/BUILDING.md

 ##### Linking uvgRTP and Crypto++ to an application

-It is difficult to detect the presence of Crypto++ on Windows, so it is assumed to be missing for uvgRTP to avoid unexpected build errors.
+If Crypto++ is not found on Windows, it is assumed to be missing in uvgRTP to avoid unexpected build errors.
 You need to add 1) Crypto++ header location when compiling uvgRTP, 2) Crypto++ library dependancy for your project and 3) Crypto++ library location for you project.
 You can skip 1) and 3) if the files can be found in PATH.
-These instructions also apply encryption portions of examples and uvgRTP test suite.
+These instructions also apply to encryption portions of uvgRTP examples and test suite.
 1) Make sure that the uvgRTP library project can find Crypto++ headers by adding the parent directory of Crypto++ to `uvgrtp -> Properties -> C/C++ -> General -> Additional Include Directories` and making sure the folder is named `cryptopp`, otherwise Crypto++ support will be disabled. uvgRTP expects Crypto++ includes in format `cryptopp/<header name>.hh`.

 2) Make sure that the application is linking `cryptlib.lib` by adding it to `project -> Properties -> Linker -> Input -> Additional Dependencies`.